Probe versions

 • you want to recheck the page at a later moment

-Working towards zero issues
+Working towards no findings

 Probe versions make it possible to iteratively reduce visual differences over time.